jasonbak/jasonbak.github.io/_posts/2017-07-01-personal-website.md

 ---
 title: Projects
-project-title: Personal website written from scratch
+project-title: Personal software and photography portfolio
-abstract: This website serves mainly as a professional portfolio for potential employers and a photography portfolio to potential clients.
+abstract: This website serves mainly as a professional software and photography portfolio for potential employers/clients.
 I include a blog using Jekyll in hopes it will provide some positive change in their lives.
 I outline most of the technologies and libraries used to build this website for guidance to others who would like to learn about them for their own purposes.
 recognitions: none
 recognitions-2: none
 recognitions-3: none